by K.R. Tremblay, Jr. & revised by C. Weiner* (7/19)

 - String LED lights during the holidays.

-By using as many of these suggestions as you can, you will see a major decrease in your home energy use and lower energy bills.
-Some of the suggested changes may qualify for a rebate so check with your utility company.
+By using as many of these suggestions as you can, you can see a significant decrease in your home energy use and lower energy bills.
+Some of the suggested changes may qualify for a rebate so check with your local electric utility.

 Go to top of this page.